Tanndev/Maelstrom/documentation/rules.md

 Usually, a threshold is used to set a task that is just extremely difficult to perform.
 In these cases, the action's difficulty is also set high.
 Just be sure to keep in mind that, with a high difficulty, the average number of rolled successes will be low.
 At difficulty 9, even a threshold of 1 makes for an extremely challenging feat.
 The odds of a botch are high and odds of failure even higher.

 Thresholds can also be used to make tasks that aren't particularly difficult, but where there's a lot that can go wrong.
 This represents the need of the character to get a bunch of things right in order to succeed in their objective.
 In these cases, the action's difficulty is set lower -- sometimes even lower than normal -- and a reasonable threshold is used.

+Finally, add one threshold for each advanced specialty that the character _doesn't_ have.
+But make sure your players are aware of the reason for the threshold, so they can mitigate it in the future my purchasing the requisite specialty.

 > **Example:** "You climb the stairs and find yourself at the landing pad.
 There's no railings here, but there's a guard standing near the edge ahead of you.
 It's really windy all the way up here but you're pretty sure the metallic floor will make it extremely hard to sneak past him without being heard." describes the storyteller.
 The player decides she wants to charge the guard and push him over the edge before he can react.
 >